danielkong/parsekit/res/minimath.md

 	(2+2)*3      // should be tolerant of whitespace presence or absence 3.14 *5      // support for optional floating point numbers

-OK, now that we know what the expected *MiniMath* input looks like, let's build the grammar.
+OK, now that we know what the expected *MiniMath* input looks like, let's design a ParseKit grammar to match it.
 Every ParseKit grammar has to start with a rule called `@start`.
 Since *MiniMath* is an expression language, let's define our `@start` rule as an expression.

     @start = expr;